 These balsamic mushrooms over arugula and cheesy polenta dish is SO GOOD and perfect for a meatless Monday recipe!
-All the ingredients used to make this dish are from Door to Door Organics (organic grocery delivery) which I am obsessed with.
+All the ingredients used to make this dish are from the grocery delivery service Instacart which I am obsessed with (use the code PHILIAK125 for $10 off your first order for new customers!!)

 With my days and nights (and seemingly every minute in between) being scheduled with something or other that needs to get done (read: cookbook editing) I just simply don’t have time to spend hours upon hours grocery shopping (heck, I don’t even have half an hour most days).
-So when I discovered Door to Door Organics over a year ago (here is my first ever DTDO order), I thought it would be one of those things I would try to see how it worked, but in the back of my mind I really didn’t know if I would like it.
+So when I discovered Instacart, I thought it would be one of those things I would try to see how it worked, but in the back of my mind I really didn’t know if I would like it.

-Then, week after week, I found myself loving the content of the boxes!
-I loved that I could actually go in have preferences of ‘don’t send me xyz’ or even that I could substitute certain fruits or vegetables with other ones.
+Then, week after week, I found myself loving what was delivered to my door from Instacart.
+I loved that I could actually order what I needed online without leaving the house.
 It was so customizable to what I was in the mood for.
-Beyond produce (and probably one of my all-time favorite features of Door to Door Organics) they have an entire store of groceries that one can purchase; everything from staples like flour/sugar/eggs/ etc., to more specialized items, like corn grits.
+Beyond produce, they have an entire store of groceries that one can purchase; everything from staples like flour/sugar/eggs/ etc., to more specialized items, like corn grits.
 Once a week I ask my husband if he wants anything specific because I’m placing my order.
 Then I go online and just order away.
 It’s SO EASY.
 Truly, I love the service.
-If you are a new customer and would like to give them a try, use code SWEETPHI15W to receive $10 off your first order, click here to sign up!

 So as I was doing my weekly grocery shopping, I came across an organic mushroom medley that was on sale.
 The sampler of organic mushrooms came with a 2-pack of portabellas, 1/3 of a pound of shiitakes, and 8 oz of creminis (aka baby bellas).
 When they arrived I used them immediately to make this dish.
 I then proceeded to order the mushrooms again and make this exact same dish a week later because I was so in love with the flavor combination.